Leader vs. Manager – what’s the difference?

 Recognize inertia

-Develop change buy in
+Develop change buy-in

-Influence others to change
+A change agent influences others to change

 error: Content is protected !!